 - It is also worth noting that Rune of Power is a lot harder to play with than Incanter's Flow, so it should not be used when you are not very comfortable with the spec and fight.

-2. When Should I Enter the Burn Phase?
+When Should I Enter the Burn Phase?

-- you have at least 50% Mana (30% if Overpowered is talented).
+You can enter the Burn Phase whenever you have Arcane Power and Touch of the Magi ready, and you have at least 50% Mana (30% if Overpowered is talented).

 What is important to note here, is that there are no requirements in regards to Evocation.
 A lot of players think Evocation needs to be (almost) ready before you can enter the Burn Phase, but this is not true.
 If Evocation is not ready, you simply start your Burn phase, and when you run out of Mana, you start your Conserve Phase.
 Then when Evocation is ready, you use it to generate back to full Mana and continue your Conserve Phase.
 This also works the other way around; when Evocation is (about to be) ready, you should make sure you are low on Mana, so you can use it right as it becomes available.
 You do not have to save it for your Burn Phase.
 It is important to keep both Arcane Power and Evocation on cooldown as much as possible.